mojowill/Mojo-Admin-Toolbox/readme.txt

 == Changelog ==

+=1.3=
+* Updated to work with the new WordPress Media Manager introduced in 3.5.
+* Adding option to remove Windows Livewriter links from the document head.
+* Minor tidy ups to code.

 =1.2.4 =
-* Long overdue fix for Login Screen after WordPress 3.4
+* Long overdue fix for Login Screen after WordPress 3.4.
 * Fixing text validation of footer text to allow links.

 = 1.2.3 =